qgis/QGIS-Documentation/docs/training_manual/vector_classification/attribute_data.rst

 not only objects in locations, but also information about those objects.

-**The goal for this lesson:** To learn abourt the structure of vector data and explore the attribute data of an object
+**The goal for this lesson:** To learn about the structure of vector data and explore the attribute data of an object

 |basic| |FA| Viewing Layer Attributes